Clocon/push_swap-42/README.md

 Our implementation of the radix classification algorithm will be done in the following steps:

 1. Get the maximum number of digits in the list of integers to be sorted.
-2. We'll use array rotation to locate which ones should be pushed to A or B.
+2. Use array rotation to locate which ones should be pushed to A or B.
 3. Within each iteration, partition the list of integers based on the value of the current digit, and push each partition onto stack B. Then, push the integers from stack B back onto stack A in the correct order.